-From sunrise on the Atlantic Ocean to sunset over Biscayne Bay, Miami’s liquid landscape is dotted with islands, crisscrossed by causeways and carved with meandering waterways.
-One of the best ways to take in these awe-inspiring views is with an expertly mixed cocktail perched at a swanky rooftop bar.
-Read on for Miami’s best trendsetting rooftop bars.
+From sunrise on the Atlantic Ocean to sunset over Biscayne Bay, Miami has a liquid landscape that is dotted with islands, crisscrossed by causeways, and carved with meandering waterways.
+One of the best ways to take in these awe-inspiring views is with an expertly mixed cocktail while perched way up high.
+Read on for the best rooftop bars in Miami.

 Watr at the Rooftop at 1 Hotel South Beach

 For the best oceanfront rooftop bar, head straight to 1 Hotel South Beach where you’ll find Watr at the Rooftop on the 17th floor.
 Book a poolside cabana by day or mingle with South Beach scenesters by night—either way, the views stretching from the Atlantic Ocean to South Beach’s Art Deco rooftops and Biscayne Bay will remind you why you booked a vacation here.
 This is the place to live out your “rosé all day” dreams and nibble on creative sushi rolls like the sea bacon, made with warm scallop, smoked salmon, and crispy salmon skin.